acabedo/aroca/README.md

 # **Introduction**

 Oralstats Aroca is a tool designed to simplify the process of querying and downloading data from speech corpora.
-It provides researchers with the ability to query and download data from the Ameresco Speech Oral Corpus (available at [**www.corpusameresco.com**](http://www.corpusameresco.com/)) as well as personal corpora.
-With a highly extensible and customizable SQL database backend, Oralstats Aroca offers an efficient and user-friendly experience for researchers.
+It has been designed originally to provide researchers with the ability to query and download data from the Ameresco Speech Oral Corpus (available at [**www.corpusameresco.com**](http://www.corpusameresco.com/)) as well as personal corpora.
+With a highly extensible and customizable SQL database backend, you can use Oralstats Aroca to create reference material from your transcripts; and with the generated data you can also use the Oralstats module in its core version.
+Basically, Oralstats Aroca offers an efficient and user-friendly experience for researchers.

 # **Live Version**